 2) JBL LSR310S -Watt -Channel Studio Subwoofer

 JBL is also one of the most reputable manufacturers in sound system industry.
-It very powerful compared to other models with the power rating of 200 watts.
+It very powerful compared to other models with the 200 watts rating of power.
 It utilizes a 10″ drive/speaker and deliberately designed it to be a become a down-firing subwoofer which will produce deeper richer low-frequencies bass.
 Its down-firing driver is capable of delivering low-frequency response into 20Hz area and 133 dB peak output.
 And with the crossover of 80Hz.

 It uses the Input Connectors of 2 x XLR, 2 x TRS; and Output Connectors of 2 x XLR.
 Weighted at 34.3 lb with the dimensions of 17.65″ x 15″ x 15.65″.
 About the controls, it features the Phase switch and High Cut control (80-120Hz) like most of the subwoofer have.